connexta/MERLIN_Message_Transformer/README.md

 # ToDo:
 * Fix the ordering to the recommended ordering by the best practices and the XML schemas
-* Include all of the options for the abstract classes - only the ones in the sample files were included
+* Include all the options for the abstract classes - only the ones in the sample files were included
 * Consider switching to a streaming parser and converting on the fly based on the rulesets
 * Write actual unit tests
 * Add the other SOS/SWE XML formats (InsertObservation, DescribeSensor) and the corresponding responses